-Guidehouse’s LatinX Inclusion Network provides professional and social networking for employees of Latino descent and employees who want to learn more about the Latino culture.
+Guidehouse’s LatinX Inclusion Network provides professional and social networking for employees of Latinx descent and employees who want to learn more about Latinx culture.
 The LatinX Inclusion Network provides its members with professional development and support, as well as encourages network development both within Guidehouse and externally.
 The Inclusion Network aims to provide connections across the organization – geographically and across practice areas – to build relationships with each other, share ideas, and assist in professional and personal development.
 The Inclusion Network also strives to develop and maintain external partnerships with organizations that have similar goals.

 Hispanic Heritage Month (September 15 – October 15)

 Each year during Hispanic Heritage Month, Inclusion Network members showcase their cultural interests and connect with fellow employees through office-based activities.
-Celebrations focus on music, dance, food, trivia, and more, all with Latin influences.
+Celebrations focus on music, dance, food, trivia, and more, all with Latinx influences.
 The Inclusion Network has also hosted firm-wide webinars that have focused on successful Hispanic business executives who talked about their path to success and how their Hispanic heritage has impacted their journeys.

 National Pride Month (June)